-Environmental Receptor Summary of Constraints or Sensitivities Project Risk Surface Water Quality and Quantity Two waterbodies border the Tilbury site, including the Fraser River (northern boundary) and the Tilbury Slough (southern boundary) Site designed with compactivity to Tilbury Slough known as economic interface.
-Low Site drainage with connectivity to Tilbury Slough; however, no connectivity to Fraser River except surface runoff from dike Atmospheric Environment Emissions during Project operation will require amendment of current Metro Vancouver Air Emissions Permit Medium to High Potential risks to atmospheric environment due to operational emissions to and accidents and malfunctions Contaminated Soils and Groundwater Seven APECs identified on-site, and one off-site, potential to encounter previously contaminated soils and/or groundwater at identified areas of environmental concern.
-Medium to High Recommendation to conduct Stage 1 and 2 Preliminary Site Investigations. - ngn Fish and Fish Habitat No specific fish and fish habitat constraints were identified within the Tilbury site; however, sensitivities include fish habitat and potential occurrence of species at risk in adjacent watercourses (Fraser River and Tilbury Slough) Low Manage for erosion and mobilization of deleterious substances to downstream habitats, and introduction or spread of invasive species through aquatic pathways Vegetation and Wetlands No specific vegetation constraints were identified within the Tilbury site, however potential sensitivities include: occurrence of species at risk near the Tilbury site, introduction of invasive species and clearing mature/native vegetation on-site.
+Environmental Receptor Summary of Constraints or Sensitivities Project Risk Surface Water Quality and Quantity Two waterbodies border the Tilbury site, including the Fraser River (northern boundary) and the Tilbury Slough (southern boundary) Site drainage with connectivity to Tilbury Slough; however, no connectivity to Fraser River except surface runoff from dike Low Atmospheric Environment Emissions during Project operation will require amendment of current Metro Vancouver Air Emissions Permit Potential risks to atmospheric environment due to operational emissions to and accidents and malfunctions Medium to High Contaminated Soils and Groundwater Seven APECs identified on-site, and one off-site, potential to encounter previously contaminated soils and/or groundwater at identified areas of environmental concern.
+Recommendation to conduct Stage 1 and 2 Preliminary Site Investigations.
+Medium to High Fish and Fish Habitat No specific fish and fish habitat constraints were identified within the Tilbury site; however, sensitivities include fish habitat and potential occurrence of species at risk in adjacent watercourses (Fraser River and Tilbury Slough) Manage for erosion and mobilization of deleterious substances to downstream habitats, and introduction or spread of invasive species through aquatic pathways Low Vegetation and Wetlands No specific vegetation constraints were identified within the Tilbury site, however potential sensitivities include: occurrence of species at risk near the Tilbury site, introduction of invasive species and clearing mature/native vegetation on-site.
 Low Wildlife and Wildlife Habitat No specific wildlife or wildlife features were identified within the Tilbury site; however, potential sensitivities include: occurrence of species at risk near the Tilbury site, potential for amphibians in drainage ditches on-site, potential for migratory bird nests on-site, potential disturbance of marine mammals and foraging birds.
-Low Risks to wildlife and wildlife habitat resulting from accidents and malfunctions Land Use Project site is located in Special Industrial zone and adjacent to operating industrial facilities Low
+Risks to wildlife and wildlife habitat resulting from accidents and malfunctions Low Land Use Project site is located in Special Industrial zone and adjacent to operating industrial facilities Low